antimof/UxPlay/README.md

 iOS 9 and 10 clients only use iTunes FairPlay encryption on the AES decryption key they send to the server.
 Somewhere around iOS sourceVersion 330 (part of the User-Agent string) Apple started to further encrypt it by a sha-512 hash with a "shared secret" created during the Server-Client pairing process.
 The sourceVersion 330 above which the extra decryption step is carried out is set in lib/global.h if you need to change it.
-(This applies only to audio decryption; the AES key used for video decryption has had this extra encryption since iOS 9).
+(This applies only to audio decryption; the AES key used for video decryption has used extra encryption with the "shared-secret" since iOS 9).

-The third-party non-free Windows software  _AirMyPC_ (a commercial AirPlay emulator) uses an  unhashed AES key for both audio and video encryption.  _AirMyPC_ has a distinctive
-_User-Agent_ string, which is detected using two other settings in lib/global.h that can be adjusted if necessary.
+The third-party non-free Windows software  _AirMyPC_ (a commercial AirPlay emulator) uses an unhashed AES key for both audio and video encryption.  _AirMyPC_ has a distinctive  _User-Agent_ string, which is detected using two other settings in lib/global.h that can be adjusted if necessary.
 These settings might be useful if other AirPlay-emulators need support.
 Uxplay declares itself to be an AppleTV2,1 with sourceVersion 220.68; this can also be changed in global.h.

 # ChangeLog